Mustafa-Shabbir-Bhavanagarwala/Projects/README.md

 <p>
 <li><h3>
-<a href="./Diagnosing Breast Cancer - Predictive Modeling Approaches/" >Diagnosing Breast Cancer - Predictive Modeling Approaches 🔗</a>
+<a href="./Diagnosing Breast Cancer - Predictive Modeling Approaches/" >Diagnosing Breast Cancer: Predictive Modeling Approaches 🔗</a>
 </h3></li>
 <ul>
 <li><i>Objective:</i> This project is based on the study of the breast cancer data which involves physical characteristics of the tumor with each being one of the geometric, textural, or statistical descriptors, derived from digitized images of fine needle aspirates (FNA) of breast masses. </li>